sanskrit/learnsanskrit.org/content/vyakarana/sounds/vidhi-rules.md

 {h Substitution with two lists}

-There is still a subtle problems with rule 6.1.77 above: which {s yaN} sound do we use?
+There is still a subtle problem with rule 6.1.77 above: which {s yaN} sound do we use?
 We know that {s y} is the right choice, but the rule does not say so explicitly.
 So it would be legal to do this: